-The program supports the development of competitive bio and circular economy solutions and ecosystems that offer solutions to global environmental challenges and hold potential for significant global markets.
-Our aim is to increase the exports of bio and circular economy solutions in order for Finnish solutions to be adopted in international markets.
-The program directs export activities particularly for the plastic and packaging industries.
-It also supports new innovations in various sectors of circular economy, particularly for new applications in textiles and construction.
+The program supported the development of competitive bio and circular economy solutions and ecosystems that offer solutions to global environmental challenges and hold potential for significant global markets.
+Our aim was to increase the exports of bio and circular economy solutions in order for Finnish solutions to be adopted in international markets.
+The program directed export activities particularly for the plastic and packaging industries.
+It also supported new innovations in various sectors of circular economy, particularly for new applications in textiles and construction.

-The program will be carried out over a four-year period and its budget is 300 million euros.
-Business Finland’s innovation funding makes up 150 million of this sum.
-In addition, the program offers internationalization services and renewable ecosystems that also help attract foreign talent, companies and investors to Finland.
-To date, the program has granted over 50 million euros of funding to projects.
+The program was carried out over a four-year period and its budget was 300 million euros.
+Business Finland’s innovation funding made up 150 million of this sum.
+In addition, the program offered internationalization services and renewable ecosystems that also help attract foreign talent, companies and investors to Finland.
+Program granted over 50 million euros of funding to projects.

 In addition to the program’s focused internationalization activities, bio and circular economy companies have access to Business Finland’s standard funding instruments for supporting the prerequisites for internationalization, as well as the Business Finland network of experts, who provide contacts and assistance in identifying global market opportunities.

-The program supports the development of bio and circular ecosystems.
+The program supported the development of bio and circular ecosystems.
 In ecosystems, the exploitation of research data and the development of new Finnish export solutions are being accelerated.

 TEPAKETJU - a co-innovation project for developing innovative sustainable products